aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 # What else can we do?

 Lambdas can help us simplify a lot more.
-When the lambda expression contains exactly one statement, and that statement is either a `return` statement or a void method call, then you can remove both the braces and the `return` keyword (if present).
+When the lambda expression contains exactly one statement, and the statement is either a `return` statement or a void method call, then you can remove both the braces and the `return` keyword (if present).
 Here is an example:

 ```java
 Predicate<String> p = (String str) -> str.isEmpty();